kkruecke/cplus-documentation/notes/tree234.rst

      */
     template<typename Key, typename Value> void tree234<Key, Value>::Node::insertChild(int insert_index, std::shared_ptr<Node>& newChild) noexcept
     {
-       int last_index = totalItems - 1;  // While totalItems reflects the correct number of keys, the number of children currently is also equal to the number of keys.
+       int last_index = getTotalItems() - 1;  // While totalItems reflects the correct number of keys, the number of children currently is also equal to the number of keys.

        // ...move its children right, starting from its last child index and stopping just before insert_index.